 "I-" she said, then stopped.
 "How did you know that you liked girls?"

 "I just did," Lisa said, shrugging.
-"I never liked boys, and after I got reported to the gym coach after staring too long at the other girls, I kind of got in some trouble and got referred to a physical therapist."
+"I never liked boys, and after I got reported to the gym coach after being accused of staring too long at the other girls, I kind of got in some trouble and got referred to a therapist."
 Her mouth twisted.
 "That was about the time my dad started preaching and I left home.
 Lucky me; I was eighteen, and decided to get an apartment of my own and work my way through the rest of high school."

 "I knew you were working your way through college, but I didn't know-" Susan said, appalled.
 "You left home in the middle of high school?"